The Junior League of Central Westchester’s community projects for the 2021 – 2022 year include:

 Abbott House is dedicated to supporting nearly 2,500 children in foster care and unaccompanied immigrant children in the New York Metropolitan Area and the Hudson Valley.
-Their goal is to help them create a durable sense of family, home and community and prepare them for a promising future.
+Their goal is to help them create a durable sense of family, home and community, and prepare them for a promising future.
 The organization provides services to children ranging in age from 1 to 18 years old.
-In 2020, the Junior League of Central Westchester has partnered with Abbott House to assist with their annual holiday toy drive.
+In 2020 and 2021, the Junior League of Central Westchester has partnered with Abbott House to assist with their annual holiday toy drive.
 Abbott House plans to provide 1500 children with gifts for the holiday season.
-The JLCW is one of several sponsors in Westchester that will contribute to the annual holiday toy drive with the goal of gifting children with items from their holiday wish lists.
+The JLCW is one of several sponsors in Westchester that will contribute to the annual holiday toy drive with the goal of gifting children with items from their holiday wish lists

 New York State Public Affairs Committee (NYSPAC)

-The NYSPAC is a coalition of 17 Junior Leagues across New York, formed to educate and take action on public policy issues relevant to the Junior League Mission.
-This advocacy takes many forms.
-It can be building awareness and educating the public about a pressing problem or sponsoring and writing a bill that ultimately becomes a law.
+The New York State Public Affairs Committee (NYSPAC) is a coalition of 17 Junior Leagues across New York, formed to educate and take action on public policy issues relevant to The Junior League Mission.
+Representing over 7,500 women, NYSPAC identifies issues that resonate with our members and develops strategies for tackling them.
+This advocacy takes many forms—it can be as straightforward as building awareness and educating the public about a pressing problem, or as ambitious as sponsoring and writing a bill that ultimately becomes a law.